microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 `/site/wwwroot/webapps` when you deploy the war package.

 #### `<region>`
 Some valid regions are listed as below.
-All valid regions pelease refer to [Azure Region Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?regions=all&products=app-service).
+All valid regions please refer to [Azure Region Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?regions=all&products=app-service).
 - `West US`
 - `West US 2`
 - `East Asia`